Arjun-A-Pathak/Company-classification/README.md

 # Company-classification
-Unsupervised machine learning (K-means clustering )
+cluster companies based on their description on the website.
+[Unsupervised machine learning (K-means clustering )]